grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/04 SSL-TLS/SSL-TLS version and ciphers.md

 ## Versions available to choose from

-Below is the list of available SSL/TLS version that you can choose from.
-They are listed in order from lowest/oldest version to highest/newest version.
+Here's the list of available SSL/TLS versions that you can choose from, ordered from oldest version to latest.

 - `http.SSL_3_0`
 - `http.TLS_1_0`